aspose-cells/Aspose.Cells-Doc-md/turkish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-8-9-0-release-notes/_index.tr.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.8.1, Aspose.Cells for .NET v8.8.2, Aspose.Cells for .NET v8.8.3, Aspose.Cells for .NET v8 .9.0, Aspose.Cells for Java v8.81, Aspose.Cells for Java v8.8.2, Aspose.Cells for Java v8.8.3 ve Aspose.Cells for Java v8.9.0 da bu Android 39 v3.0 sürümüne dahildir
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.8.1, Aspose.Cells for .NET v8.8.2, Aspose.Cells for .NET v8.8.3, Aspose.Cells for .NET v8.
+9.0, Aspose.Cells for Java v8.8.1, Aspose.Cells for Java v8.8.2, Aspose.Cells 07611734481 V8.8.3 ve Aspose.Cells 076131 V8.9.07031 071 071 071 071 071 071 071 071 071.

 {{% /alert %}}